Visa and deportation controversies in the second Trump administration: Reactions

+In April 2025, waves of visa revocations and SEVIS terminations sparked widespread alarm and protest from student groups across U.S. university campuses.
+On April 10, about 150 students and affiliates from UC San Diego marched from the UC San Diego campus in La Jolla to the San Diego Federal Courthouse to demand protections for international students, led by the Students' Civil Liberties Union.
+On April 12, students and faculty with the UCLA Faculty Association, Students for Justice in Palestine, and the CSU Students for Quality Education organized a rally of over 150 attendees in Downtown Los Angeles in opposition to the mass termination of SEVIS in higher education institutions.

+On April 17, it was reported that at least 901 international students at 128 U.S. colleges and universities had sued the Trump administration for denial of due process in relation to these revocations.

-On April 22, 2025, over 200 higher educational institutions signed a letter pledging to resist Trump's attacks on universities, including the deportation of students.
-The leaders of several prominent universities including Harvard University, the University of Pennsylvania, Massachusetts Institute of Technology and Yale University signed the letter.
+On April 22, over 200 higher educational institutions signed a letter pledging to resist Trump's attacks on universities, including the deportation of students.
+The leaders of several prominent universities, including Harvard University, the University of Pennsylvania, Massachusetts Institute of Technology, and Yale University signed the letter.
 Columbia University was initially absent from the list, but signed after it went public.

 In August 2025, the Stanford Daily sued the Trump administration over its deportation policy, saying that student journalists felt intimidated by the possibility of facing deportation "for being associated with speaking on political topics, even in a journalistic capacity."
-The lawsuit requested a preliminary injunction that would prevent the administration from deporting students over their pro-Palestinian speech and activities.
+The lawsuit requested a preliminary injunction to prevent the administration from deporting students for pro-Palestinian speech and activities.